come-maiz/tangamandapio/posts/crowdsales-and-multiple-inheritance.md

 instead the `mint` function of an
 [ERC20 Mintable token](https://github.com/OpenZeppelin/zeppelin-solidity/blob/master/contracts/token/ERC20/MintableToken.sol).

-What if we want to do someting more interesting with the price of the tokens?
+What if we want to do something more interesting with the price of the tokens?
 The base `Crowdsale` contract defines a constant rate between tokens and wei, but if we override `_getTokenAmount`, we could do something like increasing the price as the closing time of the crowdsale approaches.
 That's exactly what